fabferri/az-pattern/loadbalancer/ilb-multiple-fe-be-benchmark/README.md

 To run with larger SKU check the quota assigned to the Azure subscription.
 If the default total number of cores (assigned to the VM family in specific Azure region you want to run) should not be enough, you can increase it through the Azure management portal.
 If the procedure of quota augment should fail, you need to open an Azure ticket and ask for the target capacity.

-The ARM template specifies the flag to enable/disable the accelerated networking:
+The ARM template specifies the flag to enable/disable the accelerated networking in the Azure VMs:
 ```json
 "acceleratedNetworking": {
    "type": "bool",